xieyying/phyloBGC/README.md

    - **BiG-SCAPE**: Install using Docker.
 Follow the instructions provided in the [BiG-SCAPE Installation Guide](https://bigscape-corason.secondarymetabolites.org/installation/).

+Note: This package has been tested and confirmed to work on Ubuntu systems.
+Testing on other systems has not been conducted.

 ## Usage
 There are two main ways to use phyloBGC: step by step or all in one.